Small Group Health Insurance – Arizona

 Why offer small-group coverage in Arizona

-Section 125 pre-tax premiums and HSA contributions improve take-home pay.
-We handle quotes, onboarding, EDI (where available), and mid-year changes.
+Section 125 pre-tax premiums and HSA contributions can improve take-home pay.
+We handle carrier comparisons, onboarding, and mid-year changes so the plan runs smoothly after launch.

 Eligibility, contributions & participation

-Small group: generally 1–50 eligible employees, with at least one common-law employee (not just an owner/spouse).
-Minimum employer contribution commonly starts at ~50% of the employee-only premium.
-Carriers require minimum participation after valid waivers (e.g., spouse’s group plan, Medicare, TRICARE).
+Small group generally means 1–50 eligible employees, with at least one common-law employee (not just an owner/spouse).
+Employer contribution commonly starts around ~50% of the employee-only premium, and carriers require minimum participation after valid waivers (for example: spouse group coverage, Medicare, TRICARE).

 Plan & funding types (Arizona snapshot)